 2- How difficult was it for you to setup Dapoer Kita in Dubai?

 It was neither difficult nor easy task to do.
-Setup business in Dubai is tough.
+Setting up business in Dubai is tough.
 But when we have fully desire and courage, there’s nothing impossible.
 It just needs time and patience, doing it all step by step.
 All the rules and steps for setting up a business here in Dubai is pretty clear, you just need to follow the rules with patience.

 3- What do you think is the biggest challenge to become a mompreneur?